 Do you sleep soundly or do you flip around like a fish?

 Some people think that they don’t need to sleep much, that they will have all eternity to rest, that sleeping is just a waste of time… Big mistake!
 A good sleeping routine is vital for a healthy body and mind, it is required by our bodies in order to recharge our batteries.

-We all need between seven to eight hours sleep every night.
-If you sleep less, you will make more mistakes, and therefore, you will be less productive and will need to work long hours to keep up with the demands of your job.
+Most of us need between seven to eight hours sleep every night.
+If you sleep less, the quality of your job will suffer, you will make more mistakes, and therefore, you will be less productive and will need to work long hours to keep up with the demands of your job.
 More hours imply less time to sleep and rest in a vicious and infinite cycle.